BoodaghiM/Serologic-Biomarker-Data-Imputation-Applications-in-IBD-Research/README.md

 Data_without_NANs_CS - directory where the original file Original_dataset_IU.csv from which all the missingness was created is stored

 Data_with_missigness_CS - directory where all the files with missingness are located (unzip Data_with_missigness_CS.zip to see the files)

+Imputed_datasets_CS - directory where all the imputed files are located (unzip all the files to see the imputated files per missingness type and imputation)